GetStream/swift-lambda/README.md

 ### 🚀 Deploy

-Deploy by running `./Scripts/deploy.sh`.
+Run `./Scripts/deploy.sh`.

 ### 🔎 Verify

-Verify that your service is running by opening the output URL in your browser.
+Open the output URL in your browser.